Personalized Prompt for Sequential Recommendation: Experiments

 \subsection{Competitors}

-In this work, we adopt the representative SASRec \cite{kang2018self} as our base pre-training model, while it is also convenient to deploy PPR on other pre-trained recommendation models (e.g., CL4SRec \cite{xie2022contrastive}).
+In this work, we adopt the representative SASRec \cite{kang2018self} as our base model, while it is also convenient to deploy PPR on other base recommendation models (e.g., CL4SRec \cite{xie2022contrastive}).
 In few-shot recommendation.
 We compare PPR with several competitive models as follows:

 (1) \textbf{SASRec} \cite{kang2018self}, which is a classical sequential recommendation model that introduces self-attention in behavior modeling.
-It is optimized by both pre-train and tuning sets.
-It is used as PPR's pre-trained model.
+It is optimized by both warm-train and tuning sets.
+It is used as PPR's base model.

 (2) \textbf{BERT4Rec} \cite{sun2019bert4rec}, which is a widely-used pre-training recommendation model based on BERT.
 It uses masked item prediction as its pre-training task.

 (3) \textbf{MeLU} \cite{lee2019melu}, which is a typical meta-learning based cold-start recommendation model.
 It views new users as new tasks and adopts MAML for fast adaptations.